-Since light rays must pass through water, glass and air prior to entering the camera lens, the issue of refraction in multimedia photogrammetry is one that must be addressed.
-Refractive surfaces cause light rays to deviate from the central projection, resulting in image point shifts.
+Since light rays must pass through water, glass, and air prior to entering the camera lens, the issue of refraction in multi-media photogrammetry is one that must be addressed.
+Refractive surfaces cause light rays to deviate from the central projection resulting in image point shifts.
 These perturbations in image coordinates must be explicitly corrected or projectively compensated for by a self-calibrating bundle adjustment (Fraser, 1992).
 No attempt was made here to implement refraction correction formulae.
 The self-calibration approach provided results well within the desired accuracy requirements.
 As noted by Fraser (1992), however, self-calibration does not preclude explicit correction.
 Indeed, a combination of both approaches could prove to be valuable.

-TEST RESULTS
+9 TEST RESULTS

 In the test performed in March of 2006, a total of 52 images were collected.
 Of these, 46 were of sufficient quality for measurement and analysis.
 Some images were not utilized due to blurring caused by camera motion during acquisition.
-Minimal rolls about the camera axis were due to operational difficulties, which have since been resolved.
+Because of operational difficulties which have since been resolved, rolls about the camera axis were minimal.
 For the purpose of experimentation, images were collected at more camera stations than called for in the optimal network design.
 In this test, all images were collected prior to measurement.
 Measurement and analysis were performed outside of the nuclear containment area.
 As the procedure becomes refined, images will be measured immediately upon acquisition, with the final bundle adjustment performed as soon as the last image is captured.
-The network geometry of the survey is shown in figure 10.
+The network geometry of the survey is shown in Figure 10.
 One point in the middle of the field is selected to illustrate the intersection of light rays from the camera stations.
-Observations rejected in the bundle adjustment are indicated by red lines, and accepted observations by green lines.
+Observations rejected in the bundle adjustment are indicated by red lines and accepted observations by green lines.

-The nominal coordinates of all ring centers were utilized to automate the measurement as described previously.
+The nominal coordinates of all ring centers were utilized to automate the measurement as described in Section 7.
 In each image a minimum of four rings were measured manually and the remainder by resection driveback.
 Less than ten minutes were required to measure all images.